 Highlights of Suffield Academy:

-• The Class of 2022 applied to 250 colleges and universities.
-100% of the class will go on to attend a four-year institution.
+• 100% of the class will go on to attend a four-year institution

 Suffield Academy is on a ten-week trimester system utilizing a modified block schedule.
-First trimester grades are available around December 1.
+Terms end in November, March, and June, with first term grades available around December 1.
 Each student must take a minimum of four courses each term; the typical course load for most students is five.
-The average classsize is ten students.

 Students must complete 18 credits to earn a diploma, including credits in: English ; Math ; Language, through level II ; Science ; History, including U.S. History and Regional Studies ; and Arts .
 In addition to these course credits, students must earn credits in Leadership each year.

 In response to the COVID-19 health crisis, Suffield Academy closed its campus in March of 2020 and moved our spring trimester online, where students and faculty engaged in virtual distance learning for the remainder of the academic year.
 Our virtual curriculum maintained the rigor and scholarship long associated with our school.
 A Pass/Fail grading system was instituted for the spring trimester to acknowledge the different environments our students found themselves in as they pursued remote learning.
 Committed to equity and access,Suffield Academy worked to ensure that no students were unduly penalized for those situations.
 Our counselor recommendations will reflectanything remarkable for the spring 2020 trimester.
 For the 2020-2021 year, Suffield used a hybrid model including remote and in-person learning periods.
 Our grading scale returned to our traditional model.

 AP and Honors Courses